Areas of Interest

 - Qualitative Methods in Geography

-- Tredway, Jeremy C. and David G. Havlick.
-(In press).
-"Assessing the Potential of Low Impact Development Techniques on Runoff and Streamflow in the Templeton Gap Watershed, Colorado."
-The Professional Geographer.
+- Tredway, Jeremy and David G. Havlick.
+2017.
+“Assessing the Potential of Low Impact Development Techniques on Runoff and Streamflow in the Templeton Gap Watershed, Colorado.”
+The Professional Geographer 69(3): 372-382.

 - Havlick, David G., Eric Billmeyer, Thomas Huber, Brandon J. Vogt, and Kyle Rodman.
 2016.
 "Informal Trail Impacts: Hiking, Trail Running, and Mountain Bicycling in Shortgrass Prairie," Journal of Sustainable Tourism 24(7): 1041-1058.

 - Hourdequin, Marion and David G. Havlick (eds.)
-2015.
+2016.
 Restoring Layered Landscapes: History, Ecology, and Culture.
 NY: Oxford University Press.
+272 pp.

 - Havlick, David G., Marion Hourdequin, and Matthew John.
 2014.
 “Examining Restoration Goals at a Former Military Site,” Nature and Culture 9(3): 288-315.